CHAPTER 13

 US$10,441,216 Construction Services

-The thresholds set out in this paragraph shall be adjusted in accordance with Section G of this
+The thresholds set out in this paragraph shall be adjusted in accordance with Section G (Threshold Adjustment Formula) of this Schedule.

 List of Entities: